 If you generally begin your music with up-tempo songs, try starting once in a while with a mid-tempo song or ballad to build tension, and follow it with songs that rock.
 This throws the congregation—they get a little antsy during a starting ballad and seem to release their pent up energy when the upbeat songs kick in.

-Watch an example of this at Brookwood, the church where I play keys, at 9:13 in the above video.
+Watch an example of this at Brookwood, the church where I play keys, at 9:13 in the video below.
 Worship pastor Brantley Smith programmed Tomlin’s ballad “I Will Rise” to start our Easter service.
 Notice how the song starts tenderly with vocalist Julio Ruiz, me on the piano and cellist Sharon Mulfinger Gerber (catch her spectacular pre-service rendition of “Christ the Lord” with her looping pedal at 5:15).
 The song slowly builds and continues into an upbeat Easter celebration.

 3. Longer, heartfelt prayer.

-I remember once when a woman on the praise team prayed a touching, spontaneous prayer in the middle of our praise set that gripped the congregation.
+I remember once when a woman on the worship team prayed a touching, spontaneous prayer in the middle of our praise set that gripped the congregation.
 I quietly played the keyboard while she prayed, transitioning into the key of the next song that was coming up.

-You, as worship leader, don’t need to monopolize all the time speaking and praying.
+You, as a worship leader, don’t need to monopolize all the time speaking and praying.
 Let others you trust on your praise team participate.
 Find the people in your congregation and praise team that have the “gift of prayer.”
 You know, those people who seem to touch the heart of God with their eloquent prayers.
 I don’t mean the staid, ornate “O great God of the universe, we beseech Thee” type of prayers, either!
 Look for people who pray to God like He’s their best friend.
 This can be the most important time of your worship, where people truly interact with God.
 (Some people may tend to ramble.
 Have them focus on one idea in their prayer, perhaps the theme of the morning.)

 4. Acoustic guitar.